Improving Autoencoder Training Performance for Hyperspectral Unmixing with Network Reinitialisation: Introduction

 In this work we study the problem of AE training failures, resulting from bad initialisation weights, focusing on the problem of HU.
-In particular, we present the following contributions: \begin{enumerate} \item We have experimentally verified the presence of failed trainings of autoencoders in the HU scenarios.
-We have investigated this effect through $n=100000$ individual autoencoder training sessions across a diverse range of variables, and found that this effect persists across all studied variants of autoencoder architectures, datasets, weight initialisation methods, loss function types, and hyperparameter choices. \item To our best knowledge, as we were unable to locate a discussion of this phenomenon in the literature, this is the first detailed study of such failures in a standard autoencoder training scenario on a real world hyperspectral dataset.
-This situation can be a serious problem, as when the final effectiveness of the autoencoder are dependent on the result of a particular initialisation i.e. selection of initial weight values, it would be difficult to select the best parameters for the model\footnote{In such case, standard evaluation of hyperparameters -- e.g. through Raytune framework -- would contaminate the score of hyperparameter values with bias resulting from unknown bad initialisations.}. \item Based on our results, we use the statistical analysis with the Kruskal-Wallis H-test to empirically confirm the thesis that a specific autoencoder initialisation affects the final data reconstruction error from a trained model. \item To resolve this issue, we propose a simple solution based on retraining, that can improve the reconstruction error in the presence of bad weights. \end{enumerate}
+We also present network reinitialisation methods which can alleviate a problem of bad weights and improve the network performance.
+In particular, we present the following contributions: \begin{enumerate} \item We have experimentally verified the presence of failed trainings of autoencoders in HU scenarios.
+We have investigated this effect through $n=100000$ individual autoencoder training sessions across a diverse range of variables, and found that this effect persists across all studied variants of autoencoder architectures, datasets, weight initialisation methods, loss function types, and hyperparameter choices. \item To the best of our knowledge, this is the first detailed study of such failures in a standard autoencoder training scenario on a real-world hyperspectral dataset. \item Based on our results, we use the statistical analysis with the Kruskal-Wallis H-test to empirically confirm the thesis that a specific autoencoder initialisation affects the final data reconstruction error of a trained model. \item To resolve this issue, we propose network reinitialisation methods based on dead activations' coefficients.
+We show that for networks with ReLU activation function these approaches can both mitigate the impact of bad weights initialisations as well as unfavourable weight values resulting from the training. \end{enumerate}